Teaching & learning are at the heart of everything we do at 18 Reasons.

 Kirstin Jackson, author of It’s Not You, it’s Brie: Unwrapping America’s Unique Culture of Cheese, is a cheesemaking teacher, wine and cheese educator, and writer.
 She loves teaching people how to make ricotta and creamy burrata pillows as much as she adores pairing her new favorite local cheese with wine.
 She blames her parents who took her on trips to the California dairy country at a very young age for feeding her current obsession.
 Kirstin's specialties include wine and cheese tasting seminars and cheesemaking classes.

 Linda Tay Esposito is a teaching chef whose food represents a tribute and a commitment to the authenticity of the cuisines of the Pacific Rim.
-For the last 15 years, Linda has shared her passion and knowledge of Southeast Asian cuisine in the Bay Area by teaching at many notable cooking schools in the Bay Area.
-She was most recently the head of operations and chef at Bay Area's artisan tofu maker, Hodo Soy, and currently leads the development of La Cocina’s municipal marketplace, where she uses food as a creative approach to economic development.
+For the last 15 years, Linda has shared her passion and knowledge of East & Southeast Asian cuisine in the Bay Area by teaching at many notable cooking schools in the Bay Area.
+An all-around food professional, Linda’s consulting work centers around helping food businesses flourish through the intersectional lens of food, sustainability and equity.
+Her past experience includes growing Hodo Foods from an artisanal producer to nationwide distribution and leading the development of La Cocina Municipal Marketplace – using food as a creative approach to economic development.
 Linda's specialties include Malaysian cuisine, Chinese cuisine, various Southeast Asian cuisines, and private classes and dinners at 18 Reasons.

 Marie Brennan graduated from the University of Wisconsin with a degree in Dietetics.
 Her travels have taken her to study cheesemaking in Tasmania, raw food in Western Australia, tea and fermented foods in the mountains of Korea, Ayurvedic cuisine and herbology in Kerala and numerous meditation centers around the world.
 She moved back to the US to attend and teach at a holistic culinary arts school in Berkeley.
 Marie presently lives in the Bay Area and works as an educator and private chef, and she is the Culinary Creative Director for Café Umami.
 Marie's specialties include vegetarian/vegan cooking and Korean cuisine.